This raspberry salad recipe is sponsored by Driscoll’s.

 They’re part of my week, but not my every meal.

 Sometimes as a starter, like this Coconut Cashew Kale Salad, other times the main star, like this Raspberry Arugula Polenta Salad.
 It’s a breeze to make, and one of my favorite uses for the odd looking, but really good pre-cooked polenta tubes you’ll find at the grocery store.
-For this recipe, I sliced into 1/2 inch rounds, then pa- seared with olive oil and salt, served as a warm bed for the rest of the salad.
+For this recipe, I sliced 1/2 inch rounds, then pan- seared with olive oil and salt, served as a warm bed for the rest of the salad.

 The arugula has a mild, peppery bite, tossed with bright lemon juice and olive oil.
 And salt!
 Such an important part for bringing out the true flavors of greens.
 Plump, Driscoll’s raspberries play with the sweetness of the corn in the polenta, and the creaminess of the goat cheese is satisfying in its own right.
 I can’t help to think I need to use berries in more savory applications after eating this.

 If you make this Raspberry Polenta Salad, be sure to tag me on instagram with hashtag #heartbeetkitchen or @heartbeetkitchen!

 - 3 handfuls arugula (not huge handfuls)

 - 1/4 cup crumbled goat cheese